based-jace/concurrency-parallelism-and-asyncio/blog.md

 *So what would happen if we used threading for this instead?*

-I'm sure you can guess -- it wouldn't be much faster.
+I'm sure you can guess -- it wouldn't be much faster than doing it synchronously.
 In fact, it might be slower because it still takes a little time and effort to spin up new threads.
 But don't take my word for it, here's what we get when we replace `ProcessPoolExecutor()` with `ThreadPoolExecutor()`:

 ```bash
 Starting...